Parler Sues Amazon, Seeking To Restore Web Service

 Parler filed its lawsuit before U.S. District Judge Barbara Rothstein in the Western District of Washington.
 Rothstein was appointed to the federal bench by President Jimmy Carter in 1980.

-The docket does not yet show a response from the judge or scheduled hearing.
+The docket does not yet show a response from the judge or a scheduled hearing.
 The case is Parler LLC v.
-Amazon Web Services, Inc., 2:21-cv-31.
+Amazon Web Services, Inc.

 Editor's note: Amazon, Apple and Google are among NPR's financial supporters.